 Mr. Heldenbergh, you’re a stage actor who became a screen actor.
 Is it correct to put it thay way?

-I’m foremost a stage actor, I’ve been on the stage for about twenty-five years, I had my own company and was always working, so it allowed me to turn down TV and screen roles for quite some time while in fact, many years ago, I went to drama school to become a screen actor.
+I’m foremost a stage actor; I’ve been on the stage for about twenty-five years, I had my own company and was always working, so it allowed me to turn down TV and screen roles for quite some time while in fact, many years ago, I went to drama school to become a screen actor.
 But back then, it was not that easy since they only made two or three films a year in Flanders.
 Now they make about fifteen features a year.
 I was already in my mid-thirties by the time I did my first feature.
-So only in recent years I began appearing more in films.
+So only in recent years, I began appearing more in films.

 With your training and experience on the stage, how do you recognize a good actor?

-When I was in drama school, they taught me that you have to look at his fingers, his feet and everything he projects on the screen.
+When I was in drama school, they taught me that you have to look at his fingers, his feet, and everything he projects on the screen.
 And that’s true.
 You can try really hard, but when you’re in character, even your fingers define the person you are playing.
-Your face is not the only feature to project the emotions of your character, you need your whole body.
+Your face is not the only feature to project the emotions of your character; you need your whole body.
 And then you have actors like Steve McQueen, when he did his first major screen appearance in “The Magnificent Seven” , Yul Brynner had said, ‘Who is this young man, what is he doing the whole time?
-Whenever we do a scene together, he takes off his hat, or his wipes off his sweat, he’s always doing something to get noticed.’
+Whenever we do a scene together, he takes off his hat, or he wipes off his sweat, he’s always doing something to get noticed.’
 [Laughs.]

 And whenever I see you on the screen, you always remind me of those highly versatile character actors like Claude Rains, Eli Wallach, George Sanders, Maureen Stapleton…

 I don’t think I can aim any higher than being a supporting actor.
 I have never made it to the top of a call sheet.
 The only leading role I played so far was in “The Broken Circle Breakdown” , and that’s mainly because I had also written it.
 So I’m pretty used to be billed third or fourth, and I feel very comfortable about that.
-Since you mention Claude Rains, well he did the closing scene with Humphrey Bogart in “Casablanca” , so that’s not too bad, is it?
+Since you mention Claude Rains, well, he did the closing scene with Humphrey Bogart in “Casablanca” , so that’s not too bad, is it?
 And actors like M. Emmet Walsh, they’re all over the place.
 If they would ever compare me with someone like him, I would be incredibly proud.
 I tend to think those supporting roles are far more interesting to play compared to leading roles.
 Villains or foul-mouthed gangsters are often more fun, and those roles are for character actors.

 How did you get involved in “Eleanor and Colette”?

-When going over the list of your leading ladies so far, like Veerle Baetens, Jessica Chastain, Hilary Swank or Helena Bonham Carter, I don’t see any difference on the screen: they’re all incredibly talented and gifted actresses.
+When going over the list of your leading ladies so far, like Veerle Baetens, Jessica Chastain, Hilary Swank, or Helena Bonham Carter, I don’t see any difference on the screen: they’re all incredibly talented and gifted actresses.

 Yes, that’s true.
 That’s one of the things I noticed when working abroad: we’re all alike.
-The American cinema culture is much bigger than ours of course, but when you pick out one character to play, or one single performance, we don’t have to be embarrassed at all.
+The American cinema culture is much bigger than ours of course, but when you pick out one character to play or one single performance, we don’t have to be embarrassed at all.
 On top of that, I know a lot of stage actors that the audience hardly ever heard of, who are as talented as they are.
 And the opposite is also true: I have worked with famous actors who can’t compete with a number of Flemish actors.
 So being an actor or playing a part has no geographical boundaries.
-But those really great actresses such as Veerle Baetens, Jessica Chastain, Hilary Swank or Helena Bonham Carter, they all have the same passion, the same energy.
-Yet there are a few actors, Antony Hopkins for example, who act on another level though, they are absolutely the best.
-For me it’s no coincidence that more Flemish actors are appearing in French films now: Wim Willaert, Sam Louwyck, I’m sure Matteo Simoni will be next, and Matthias Schoenaerts — well of course, he’s larger than life.
+But those really great actresses such as Veerle Baetens, Jessica Chastain, Hilary Swank or Helena Bonham Carter, all have the same passion, the same energy.
+Yet there are a few actors, Antony Hopkins, for example, who act on another level though, they are absolutely the best.
+For me, it’s no coincidence that more Flemish actors are appearing in French films now: Wim Willaert, Sam Louwyck, I’m sure Matteo Simoni will be next, and Matthias Schoenaerts—well, of course, he’s larger than life.
 I’ve been saying this for more than twenty years: we have very accomplished actors here in Flanders and internationally, film-wise, they’re discovering Flanders now.